Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 What finance metrics do they care about?
 What is the actual story these metrics are telling us?
 Do our concerns need to change?
 These questions help you create presentations full of “a-ha” moments that build toward an engaging story.

 There are plenty of metrics to pull for your SaaS board deck and pitch deck.
-VCs will want to know about your company’s overall health, which you can provide through go-to-market metrics, customer retention metrics, expense composition, sales performance metrics, and more.
+VCs will want to know about your company’s overall health, which you can provide through go-to-market metrics, customer retention metrics, expense composition, trailing twelve months, sales performance metrics, and more.
 Your board members desire an historical account of last quarter’s numbers, which will focus on any changes to your customer base, your prior quarter’s booking, sales performance, marketing campaign spend, and SaaS quick ratio, and forecasted annual recurring revenue (ARR) and monthly recurring revenue (MRR).

 Maintain Consistency Over Time